 In Spain Saint John’s Eve is either celebrated on June 23rd or 24th, but it falls close to the summer solstice on June 21st and bears some resemblance to Midsummer celebrations in Scandinavia and other northern countries.
 In simple terms, Spain’s Día San Juan was born from the Christianisation of the pagan ritual of celebrating the summer solstice.

-Whether it be effigy burning, dousing each other water, or touching the belly of a prancing stallion, midsummer revelries take place from coast to coast and are some of the most popular fiestas in all of Spain.
+Whether it be effigy burning, dousing each other with water, or touching the belly of a prancing stallion, midsummer revelries take place from coast to coast and are some of the most popular fiestas in all of Spain.

-In Alicante elaborate effigies are paraded through town before being thrown into the flames while the streets pulsate with music, dancing and firecrackers.
+In Alicante elaborate effigies are paraded through the town before being thrown into the flames while the streets pulsate with music, dancing and firecrackers.

 Las Falles in Isil involve a lot of burning log carrying.
 Photo: Andres Merizalde / Flickr

 In the Tenerife town of Puerto de la Cruz, goats take centre stage during the celebration of the Baño de las Cabras.
 Goat herders bring their flock to the beach and the bleating animals are (somewhat reluctantly) dunked into the waves.
 The event has its origins in an aboriginal ritual celebrated by the Guanches – the original Canary islanders – to mark the summer solstice.

 In the Basque village of Bakio, evil spirits are banished by “Zanpanzar” who stomp to the rhythm of giant cowbells.